-What is the Minor in Public Health?
+Minor in Public Health

 The Interdisciplinary minor in Public Health integrates key aspects of preventing disease, prolonging life and promoting health through the organized efforts and informed choices of society, organizations, communities and individuals.
 Students who choose to augment their current baccalaureate major by adding the public health minor increase their awareness of emerging issues in public health, the social and behavioral aspects of preventing disease, environmental health concepts, the changing U.S. health care system and the monitoring of diseases in the community through their study of applied public health research.

 Requirements and Curriculum

-A total of 18 credit hours is required.
-Students will complete three required core courses, which are essential to studies in public health, including Introduction to the field of Public Health, Introduction to Biostatistics, and Epidemiology courses.
-Students are able to select from a diverse offering of electives, both online and in the classroom, across multiple colleges to complete the minor.
+Students then round out their studies by selecting from a diverse offering of electives, both online and in the classroom, across multiple colleges.
 This will allow majors in online programs to pursue the minor, if interested.
 The interdisciplinary curriculum was intentionally designed to span multiple colleges and offer students the ability to tailor their minor electives to complement their major area of focus.
-Students will complete three elective courses.
+Students are required to complete three elective courses.

 There are different course level options within the required and elective course options.
 The 1000 and 2000 level courses are recommended for those students not currently pursuing a health-related major and/or freshman and sophomore students.
 The 3000 level courses are recommended for those students in health-related major and/or junior and senior level students.
 Students and their advisors can decide which courses best meets their needs.

 Ready to Declare?